vishalpatil7860/Exploring-the-Bitcoin-Cryptocurrency-Market/README.md

 We will start with a CSV we conveniently downloaded on the 6th of December of 2017 using the coinmarketcap API (NOTE: The public API went private in 2020 and is no longer available) named datasets/coinmarketcap_06122017.csv.

+This Project contains the jupyter notebook where we have explored and analysed the different cryptocurrencies and market capitalizations.